-Every organisation needs managers who can perform effectively in their job and have therefore benefited from good management development training.
-Research carried out by The Development Company indicates that managers are still promoted because they are good at the task and not because they have the competence to be a good manager.
-Therefore the best sales person becomes the sales manager, which is a completely different role.
+Every organisation needs managers who can perform effectively in their job and have, therefore, benefited from good management development training.
+Research carried out by The Development Company shows that managers are still promoted because they are good at the task.
+The research showed it was not because they have the competence to be an excellent manager.
+Therefore, the best sales person becomes the sales manager, which is a completely different role.

 Here are the top 8 subject areas within management development training:

-A manager needs to have self awareness.
-If a person is managing others and they have no idea of their impact on others, this can have negative results.
+A manager needs to have self-awareness.
+If a person is managing others and they do not know their impact on others, this can have negative results.

 Feedback is essential for growth and development.
 A good manager will ask for feedback on their management style and provide timely and constructive feedback to their staff.

 Be a good listener

-Time and time again when we research what is considered to be the most effective communication skill, listening comes up top of the list.
-All human beings like attention and being a good listener means you will be one of those people we like being around.
-Good listeners are trusted and they often find out valuable information.
+Time and time again when we research what we consider being the most effective communication skill, listening comes up top of the list.
+All human beings like attention and being a good listener means you will be one of those people we enjoy being around.
+Good listeners are trusted, and they often find out valuable information.
 Learning to use active listening is a valuable management skill.

 Use influencing skills

 A good manager will know how and when to use the push and pull style of influencing.
-They will not have a one size fits all approach to every person or every situation and they will always aim for an agreeable solution.
+They will not have a one size fits all approach to every person or every situation.
+They will always aim for an agreeable solution.